-Nairobi Travel Tips from Someone Who Lived There
+Nairobi Travel Tips

 As discussed, below are places, things to do that I really enjoyed whilst I lived in Nairobbery….
 Nairobi is one of my favourite cities.
 There are dangerous areas though so always keep your wits about you, on the map they are ringed in red, but there are other dodgy areas too.
 The Kenyan approach to driving explains their outrageously high road death rate and will probably get your heart rate up from time to time.
 Tipping is more European, than US; it is expected in western restaurants, but ordinarily you wouldn’t expect to pay more than 10%.
 If someone is your guide, I would give them 1000 shillings (‘bob’); that is about $8, but 800 bob is the average daily wage of most Kenyans, so it goes a long way.